VildeBruhn/vildebruhn.github.io/day1/univar_apply.md

 - OU model with a moving optimum and with the ancestral state at optimum: `opt.joint.OUBM` with the argument `opt.anc = TRUE`.

 Below, we will look at outputs from fitting the decelerated evolution, accelerated evolution and OU models to the example dataset in evoTS.
-We will also show you how to use evoTS to assess the uncertainty of the estimated parameters by exploring the likelihood-surface.
+We will also show you how to compare the fit of different models, including how to use evoTS to assess the uncertainty of the estimated parameters by exploring the likelihood-surface.
+In the last part, we will go through how to fit all univariate models at once and how to fit combinations of univariate models to a time series (mode shift models).

-We will use the dataset x.
+We will use the time series with the diameter of _Stephanodiscus yellowstonensis_.
 Get the data into the right paleoTS format like this:

 ```r
 ln_diameter <- paleoTS::ln.paleoTS(diameter_S.yellowstonensis)
 ```

-We then convert the time vector in the data set to unit length (i.e., the length in time from the oldest to youngest sample/population in the data set becomes 1):
+We then convert the time vector in the dataset to unit length (i.e., the length in time from the oldest to youngest sample/population in the data set becomes 1):

 ```r
 ln_diameter$tt <- ln_diameter$tt/(max(ln_diameter$tt))